-People outside of the real estate market often make the mistake of assuming that real estate agents and REALTORS are the same things.
+People outside of the real estate market often make the mistake of assuming that real estate agents and REALTORS are the same thing.
 They believe that since REALTORS and agents both help people buy and sell homes that their training and professional responsibilities are similar if not identical.

 In fact, REALTORS take on a unique role in the real estate industry, one that is not necessarily shared with real estate agents.
 By understanding the difference between the two, you can decide which you would prefer to hire to help you buy or sell a home.